NuclearError/allyship101/PITCHME.md

 @title[About]

+@snap[north span-80]
+## About this Lunch n Learn
+#### It turns out trying to condense complex issues into a 1 hour presentation is tricky
+@snapend

 @snap[north span-100]
-## About this Lunch n Learn
-#### It turns out trying to squash huge complex issues into 1 hour is tricky

 * This presentation is a beginner's intro to allyship
 * The slides are full of clickable links to further reading material
-* You're strongly encouraged to do further reading afterwards
+* You're strongly encouraged to do your own research and further reading
 @snapend

 @snap[south-west span-50]